 Revenue arising from additional claims and variation orders, whether billed or unbilled, is recognised when negotiations have reached an advanced stage such that it is probable that the customer will accept the claims or approve the variation orders, and the amount that it is probable will be accepted by the customer can be measured reliably.

-Management assesses each construction project individually to ensure that the recognition of revenue and margin on these projects is appropriate, and the related WIP (cost in excess of billings) balances are recoverable.
-This assessment requires management to make judgment as to whether the Group’s customers will be able to fulfil their contractual obligations and take delivery of the rigs/vessels at the contracted or revised delivery date.
+Management has assessed each deferred construction project individually to make judgment as to whether the customers will be able to fulfil their contractual obligations and take delivery of the rigs at the revised delivery dates.

 The Group has exposure to income taxes in numerous jurisdictions.
 Significant assumptions are required in determining the provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
 The carrying amounts of taxation and deferred taxation are disclosed in the balance sheet.